 http://www. *** .com/templates/default/js/iepng.js

-If the element ID of your website that uses a semi-transparent png as the background is logo, add the following between <head></head>:
+If your website uses translucent png as the background element id as logo, add it between <head></head>:

 <!-- for ie6 png fix --> <script type="text/javascript" src="templates/js/iepng.js"></script> <script type=text/javascript> EvPNG.fix('#logo');</script> |